Be the first to explore Fellow's new Meeting Guidelines feature 🤩

 3Google Docs

-Like Evernote, Google Docs is known to function well as a notetaking platform.
-Its voice typing tools may prove especially apt for transcribing meetings in real-time.
+Like Evernote, Google Docs is known to function well as a note-taking platform.
+Its voice typing tools may prove especially apt for transcribing meetings in real time.
 Additionally, through its seamless collaboration tools, you can provide unencumbered meeting minutes access to all your team members.
 That means your team can work together to create and perfect your meeting minutes.
-However, Google Docs can’t store and save audio recordings as other meeting minutes software platforms.
+However, Google Docs can’t store and save audio recordings like other meeting minutes software platforms.

 Key features: